rudicarrilloypr/rudicarrilloypr/README.md

 # Hi!, I'm Rudi Carrillo 👋

 I'm a Software Developer based in Xalapa, Mexico.
-I have a passion for creating and developing unique and minimalistic front end and back end projects.
+I have a passion for creating and developing unique and minimalistic front and back end projects.

 ## 🔧 Technologies & Tools